mohankumarpaluru/oracle-freetier-instance-creation/README.md

 ```
 If you are running in a fresh `VM.Standard.E2.1.Micro` instance, you might receive a prompt *Daemons using outdated libraries*.
 Just click `OK`; that's due to updating the libraries through apt update and won't be asked again.

+If you are running in your local instead of `VM.Standard.E2.1.Micro` instance, make sure you fill the `OCI_SUBNET_ID`.

 The script will display an error prompt if an issue arises; otherwise, it will show "Script is running successfully."

 View the logs of the instance creation API call in `launch_instance.log` and details about the parameters used (availability-domain, compartment-id, subnet-id, image-id) in `setup_and_info.log`.